-- Local Transport – As per your government regulations, affirm the mileage rate based on the vehicle type, kilometers traveled, and location.
+- Local Transport - As per your government regulations, affirm the mileage rate based on the vehicle type, distance traveled, and location.

 - Corporate credit card expenses - Set clear boundaries as to not mingle personal and business expenses.
 Discourage your employees to use this card for personal gains.

 - Per diem - If you provide your employees with per diems, ensure you mention the amount provided to employees.